 The city has also been able to retain a youthful vibe thanks to being the home of two of England’s biggest universities, the prestigious University of Manchester and Manchester Metropolitan University.

-Winter in the north of England may not sound the most desirable of places, but with Manchester’s cool and vibrant culture, there are plenty of fun things to do throughout the city and beyond in the surrounding towns and countryside.
+Winter in the north of England may not sound like the most desirable of places, but with Manchester’s cool and vibrant culture, there are plenty of fun things to do throughout the city and beyond in the surrounding towns and countryside.

 To be honest, Manchester in winter is rainy and it rarely snows as the snow tends to fall on the mountains in Wales or to the east on the Pennines.

 However, here is a list of twelve amazing things you can do in Manchester in winter to prove that the city is still worth a visit!

 Temperature in Manchester in Winter

 - December in Manchester: highs of 8°C (46°F), lows of 4°C (39°F); 14 days of rain

 - January in Manchester: highs of 7°C (44°F), lows of 3°C (38°F); 13 days of rain